Through PDX Loves Signing, Carissa Martos is able to offer affordable interpreting services for your community events

 Some of Carissa's fun (and public) work, to date is below

-Carissa has now been interpreting professionally for nearly five years, and is still looking for new experiences interpreting meetings, performances, events, for families and at doctors' appointments.
+Carissa has now been interpreting professionally for six years, and is still looking for new experiences interpreting meetings, performances, events, for families and at doctors' appointments.
 She currently works in post-secondary education, as a substitute educational interpreter in a local school districts, and does various freelance work as she studies.

 PDX Loves Signing, LLC is liability insured through DHH Insurance (Philadeplphia)